 Great care is taken to ensure that the other subjects chosen offer each student a broad and balanced education.
 Subjects on offer include History, Geography, Business Studies, Computer Science, ICT, Design and Technology (including, Product Design, Catering and Textiles), Art, 3D Art, Drama, Graphic Communication, Music, Religious Education, Physical Education, Health and Social Care and Psychology.

 KEY STAGE 5 – Years 12 and 13

 The Thomas Adams Sixth Form offers a broad range of courses.
 Unlike many sixth forms, in Year 12 we offer five hours per subject for most subjects, ensuring valuable contact time with academic experts.
 We expect all students to select three subjects to study over a two-year period.

-The curriculum is organised into columns.
-Students will choose one subject from each column (two subjects cannot be chosen from the same column as they are taught at the same time).
-Final subjects will be confirmed at interview.
-Therefore, most students will find that they have two hours of non-contact time each day on their timetable, one of which must be spent in our Study Hub, working independently, either on homework, revision or consolidation, overseen by a teacher.
+On application, students will choose a maximum of six subjects with final subjects being confirmed at interview.
+Most students will find that they have two hours of non-contact time each day on their timetable, one of which must be spent in our Study Hub, working independently, either on homework, revision or consolidation, overseen by a member of staff.